-- An expression is a sequence of operators and operands that specifies a computation. - An expression has a value and a type. - A constant expression is an expression that can be evaluated at compile time (e.g., 1 + 1). - Example:
+- An expression is a sequence of operators and operands that specifies a computation. - An expression has a type and, if the type is not void, a value. - A constant expression is an expression that can be evaluated at compile time (e.g., 1 + 1). - Example: